saurabhg476/indoor-room-detection/README.md

 # indoor-room-detection

-Indoor room detection using machine learning(Logistic Regression)
+Indoor room detection based on strength of wifi signals using machine learning (Logistic Regression)